Jiblet/AlterExtracts/README.md

 ```
 {
   "Settings": {
-		"Logging": true,                - Turns logging ot the console on and off.
+    "Logging": true,             - Turns logging to the console on and off.
-		"ExtractTypesEnabled": {        - Enables the changing of each extract type as per the examples above.
+    ExtractTypesEnabled": {      - Enables the changing of each extract type as per the examples above.
       "Scav_Coop_Extract": true,
       "Paid_Extract": true,
       "Backpack_Extract": false, - Note that this is turned off by default as I don't like it, but you do you!
       "Alpine_Extract": false    - Note that this is turned off by default as I don't like it, but you do you!
     },
     "ExfiltrationTimes": {       - Set the time taken to exit each extract type.
       "Scav_Coop_Extract": 10,
       "Paid_Extract": 20,
       "Backpack_Extract": 10,
       "Alpine_Extract": 8
     },
     "Chances": {                 - Set the probability of each extract type being open.
       "Scav_Coop_Extract": 66,
       "Paid_Extract": 66,
       "Backpack_Extract": 100,
       "Alpine_Extract": 100
     }
   }
 }
 ```